davidich/sandbox/README.md

 2. SQL task (~20 minutes).

 # Prerequisites
-- An IDE of your choice (Visual Studio, Rider, Notepad++, etc)
+- An IDE of your choice (Visual Studio, Rider, Notepad++, etc).
-- Access to an MS SQL (local or remote);
+- Access to an MS SQL (local or remote).
 - MS SQL account that allows running DDL scripts (you will need to create two tables and seed some data).
-- A git client of your choice; you'll have to get this repository to your computer
+- A git client of your choice; you'll have to get this repository to your computer.

 # Task 1: Implement an algorithm in C#